maybenotconnor/maybenotconnor-hugo-webpage/content/films/index.md

 {{< youtube JQJMDTn8PS8>}}

 ## Because She's Mine
 Because She's Mine was produced for the Student Television Network Convention's 6 hour Silent Film competition.
-It the first film Connor directed and edited.
+It the first publicly available film Connor directed and edited.
 The prompt was "I walk the line", and the film is a reference to the Johnny Cash song by the same name.
 {{< youtube zIFihRBCjhQ>}}